WaleeTheRobot/order-flow-bot/README.md

 You can backtest your strategies by enabling the backtesting.
 This will use the target and stop where you enabled the backtesting.
 This will backtest all the strategies and can be a way to automate OrderFlowBot, but it is not the primary focus.
 To backtest a single strategy, you can just comment out the other strategies in the `OrderFlowBot/StrategiesIndicators/StrategiesIndicatorsConfig` file.

+Selecting `JSONFileEnabled` when backtesting will create a JSON file called `orderflowbot-trades.json` to the desktop.
+This will have the values for the OrderFlowBot entry databar and databar before it so that they can be used for any further analysis.

 # Included Indicators

 The below indicators are included for OrderFlowBot and can be used as examples to add any other indicators.